centreon/centreon-archived/doc/en/migration/upgradetoCentreon18.10.rst

 Upgrading the modules
 =====================

-Please refer to the documentation of each module both to verify compatibility with Centreon 18.10 and perform the upgrade.
+Please refer to the documentation of each module to verify compatibility with Centreon 18.10 and perform the upgrade.